cybertraining-dsc/su22-reu-385/time-series-prediction/detrend/detrend.md

 from the data.
 The main reason for doing so is to make seasonal or cyclical sub trends in the data more visible.

-Time series data can be de trended using two methods:
+Time series data can be detrended using two methods:

 * Detrend by Differencing